Certify for Unemployment Insurance Benefits

 By certifying for unemployment benefits, you are declaring by law that you meet the eligibility requirements to collect benefits.

 As a result, you will receive a benefit payment after you complete your certification.
 If you do not receive a payment within 10 days of certifying, there may be an issue with your claim.
+For more information, visit Claim Status: Pending Payment.

 If you withhold or give false information to receive benefits, such as not reporting work or wages, you are committing fraud.
-Penalties may include disqualification for unemployment insurance, losing your benefits, and/or criminal prosecution.
+Penalties may include disqualification for unemployment insurance, losing your benefits, and criminal prosecution.

 Just like your bank account, you want to closely manage and monitor your account with us.